AishaKram/Nur./README.md

 - Implementing the machine learning model for mood prediction
 - Creating responsive designs that work across different devices
 - Connecting the Flutter frontend with Flask backend securely

-## Future Plans

-With more time, I'd love to add:
-- Apple Health/Google Fit integration for holistic health tracking
-- Temperature tracking for fertility awareness
-- More advanced ML models as users generate more data
-- Optional anonymous data sharing for research with explicit consent

-## What I learned:

-*Frontend*
-- Flutter state management
-- API integration
-- Custom UI design
-- Working with ML-generated data

-*Backend*
-- Building ML-powered APIs
-- Working with NoSQL databases
-- Firebase authentication
-- Flask application architecture
-- Sentiment analysis and NLP

-## Future Improvements

-If I had more time, I'd add:
-- More detailed symptom tracking
-- Calendar integration
-- Ability to export data to share with healthcare providers
-- More sophisticated ML models as data grows
-- Additional API endpoints for more detailed insights
-- Improved test coverage
-- Cloud deployment with auto-scaling

 ## Acknowledgements